ppednekar25/Pednekar_Putnam_Lab_Notebook/_posts/2025-06-09 Nudibranchs from New England.md.md

 Lastly, nudibranchs are cool and so are you!!!
 This post was just to enlighten cool creatures like the nudis that exists in the intertidals of the world and often go unnoticed.

+All the other images are clicked by me throught the Olympus TG-6 camera.

 WELCOME TO THE SEA SLUG FAN CLUB!!!!